-The additional cairn would be appropriate within the cemetery environment.
+The additional cairn would be in fitting with the cemetery environment.
 It may also serve as a stimulus for the erection of a token memorial on site, to enable families to remember people who are deceased but without human remains interred in the cemetery.